iMilesHo/iMilesHo/README.md

 A Software Developer who codes for innovation.

-- 🍁 M.Eng CS Student @ McMaster, based in ON, Canada
+- 🍁 M.Eng CS Student @ McMaster
-- 🚗 Previous SWE Intern @ Ford Motor Company
+- 🚗 Ex-SWE Intern @ Ford, based in Ottawa
-- 💻 Previous SWE @ Various Tech Companies
+- 💻 EX-SWE @ Various Tech Companies
 - 🧑🏻‍💻 Programming is my passion and part of my life
 - 🌐 Find out more about me at my [Homepage](https://yuanlai-portfolio.pages.dev)